thuchoang90/thuchoang90.github.io/_posts/2020-07-23-Fresh-Ubuntu-setup.md

 Sbt is a Scala compiler.

 Sbt will compile Scala to Java.
 Then, a generator script will compile Java to FIRRTL.
-And finally, another generator script will compile FIRRTIL to the actual Verilog code.
+And finally, another generator script will compile FIRRTL to the actual Verilog code.

 Now we need to install Scala and sbt.